Rayza-Slyce/Linkedin_Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 - **Weird encoded strings**
   - e.g. `N$u@B.D@W.P@R`

-  These don’t look random — likely more obfuscated data such as commands, URLs, or keys.
+  These don’t look random, likely more obfuscated data such as commands, URLs, or keys.

 ---

-Combined with earlier analysis of 'support.ico' and what I saw in Wireshark:
+Combined with earlier analysis of `support.ico`, this reinforces the idea that the malware is using a **layered and staged execution model**.

-- `/getPage?id=sunset` returns a link
-- `/links/sunset.txt` delivers this payload

-- further communication and data transer with a second IP
+Both payloads share similar characteristics:

+- heavily obfuscated Python code
+- multiple layers of encoding and compression
+- dynamic execution at runtime

+At this stage of the investigation, it became clear that the initial payload was not acting alone, but was part of a broader system designed to retrieve and execute additional components.

-This confirms a **multi-stage setup**, where:
+This points towards a **multi-stage architecture**, where:

-1. The initial 'support' payload sends a request to get instructions
+1. An initial payload is executed locally
-2. A second request pulls down another payload
+2. Additional payloads are retrieved dynamically
-3. That payload then handles decoding and execution itself
+3. Each stage handles further decoding and execution
-4. The payload is then monitored and updated via persistent C2 connection

-This kind of setup makes analysis harder and allows the attacker to change behaviour without changing the initial file.
+This kind of design makes analysis significantly more difficult and allows the attacker to modify behaviour without needing to change the original file.

 ---